Current lab members

 Yifan's PhD research explores the role of bilingual biculturalism in perspective-taking.
 Bilingual learners have been shown to outperform their monolingual peers in various perspective-taking tasks.
 These effects might stem from bi-culturalism, which forces bilinguals to view the world from different perspectives and requires a high level of mental flexibility.
 Her research will compare various groups of English second language learners with a strong command of English in a bicultural and monocultural setting.
 The results will help us understand what makes bilingual speakers better communicators and more flexible thinkers.

 Cecilia Zuniga Montanez

-Cecilia is a PhD student in the lab.
+Cecilia has recently completed her PhD project in the lab.
 She is interested in the language development of typically developing infants and infants with language delays.
 In her research project, she investigates the role of attention to object function as a word learning strategy for generalizing labels.
 She is also looking at how the 'shape bias' in early word generalisation can be used as an intervention for infants with language delays.

 Valeria is a PhD researcher in the lab.
 She is interested in the effects of teaching a foreign language at early years in School on cognitive and social-communicative skills.